PritiSheoran/AIW-Infra-Migration/Labfiles/business-case.md

      ![](Images/H3E6S11.png)

-12. Based on the rich data insights collected during the discovery process, on **Recommended migration strategy blade** you can observe how to effectively migrate to Azure, which underutilized servers to the right size, and which unused servers to potentially decommission.
+12. Based on the rich data insights collected during the discovery process, on the **Recommended migration strategy blade**, you can observe how to effectively migrate to Azure, which underutilized servers to the right size, and which unused servers to potentially decommission.

      ![](Images/H3E6S12.png)